jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 Prompt management is critical for agent behavior, quality, and flexibility.

 **Prompt Loading and Injection:**
-- **External Sources**: Prompts are loaded from external files or configuration objects.
+- **Entry Point Supply**: Prompts are loaded by the entry point from external files or configuration objects
+- **Factory Injection**: Factory injects prompts into agents when building and compiling the graph
-- **Template Support**: Prompts can use templates with variables for dynamic content.
+- **Template Support**: Prompts can use templates with variables for dynamic content
-- **Versioning**: Multiple prompt versions can be maintained for experimentation.
+- **Versioning**: Multiple prompt versions can be maintained for experimentation
-- **Validation**: Prompts are checked for non-emptiness and basic format before use.
+- **Validation**: Prompts are checked for non-emptiness and basic format before injection

 **Runtime Prompt Usage:**
+- **Entry Point Loading**: Entry point is supplied prompts from external sources and supplies them to factory
-- **Dynamic Injection**: Prompts are injected into agents at creation time via the factory.
+- **Factory Injection**: Factory injects prompts into agents at creation time during graph building
-- **Contextual Prompts**: Critic agent receives different prompts depending on workflow step (planner, researcher, expert).
+- **Contextual Prompts**: Critic agent receives different prompts depending on workflow step (planner, researcher, expert)
-- **Prompt Updates**: Prompts can be updated without code changes, supporting rapid iteration.
+- **Prompt Updates**: Prompts can be updated without code changes, supporting rapid iteration

 **Prompt Management Best Practices:**
 - **Separation**: Prompts are kept separate from code for maintainability.